 Related tutorial: How to Change CSC in Samsung Galaxy Devices

 In this guide, we’ll see how to change CSC on Galaxy devices running multi-CSC ROMs without wiping the data.
 You can only change to the CSCs that are already available in the ROM you’ve installed currently.
 So, it won’t work for you if you have single CSC ROM running on your device.
-To change the CSC, you need to edit few files in the /system filesystem.
+To change the CSC, you need to edit a few files in the /system filesystem.
 So, you need to root your phone before following this tutorial.
 If you’re all set, let’s see how to change CSC without wiping the device.

 - Root your device as you’ll need to edit some system files.

-- Make sure to backup important files on your device even though this method doesn’t require a wipe.
+- Make sure to back up important files on your device even though this method doesn’t require a wipe.

 - Keep your battery at least 60% as a safety precaution.
 You don’t want your battery to be drained during the device boot up.

-How to Change CSC on Samsung Galaxy Devices
+Change CSC on Galaxy Note 4

 - Next thing you’ll need is the Samsung Phone info app which will tell you the current CSC you have on your device.